Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 In the next modal, click the "+ Select" option.
 In this next modal, select the CC_DEFAULT_TRAINING_DATA in the DATA_SHARING_DEMO database and schema.
 Add it to the listing.
 Change the Secure Share Identifier to DATA_SHARING_DEMO and update the description of the listing.
 Lastly, we add the consimer accounts.
 Since we selected Private Listing, the accounts we specify in this option are the only accounts that will be able to discover and utilise this share.
 Add the consumer account identifier we noted from the previous section.
 A screenshow is below: ![Diagram](assets/create_listing_navigation.png)

-Click publish, and now your listing is live and readty for the consumer.
+Click publish, and now your listing is live and ready for the consumer.
 No movement of data, no SFTP.
 The data is live and ready to query.

 <!-- ------------------------ -->
 ## Consumer Account - Accept Share and Create Warehouses